 The second component includes the development of a container depot system in 22ha, a gantry crane with a lifting capacity of 54t, a rubber-tired gantry crane (RTG), a lifting system, and tractors.

 Planning and construction companies

 Japan International Cooperation Agency (JICA) is involved in the planning, design, and construction of the project through technical and financial co-operation.

-The construction supervision contract for the project was awarded to a JV comprising Nippon Koei, Japan Port Consultant, Portcoast Consultant and Nippon Koei Vietnam International in April 2013.
-Meinhardt is the sub-contractor for the JV, and provides key personnel to the project.
+The construction supervision contract for the project was awarded to a JV comprising Nippon Koei, Japan Port Consultant, Portcoast Consultant, and Nippon Koei Vietnam International in April 2013.
+Meinhardt is the sub-contractor for the JV, providing key personnel.

-The financial analysis and construction planning for the project was completed by PADECO, an international development consulting company.
-The company was responsible for disposal of dredged material planning, demand forecasting and economic / financial analysis, road management and operations planning, and planning of HIV / AIDS prevention measures.
+Financial analysis and construction planning was completed by PADECO, an international development consulting company.
+It was responsible for disposal of dredged material planning, demand forecasting, and economic / financial analysis, as well as road management and operations planning, and planning of HIV / AIDS prevention measures.

 Financing for the project

-The estimated total investment for the project is $1.2bn, which will be funded by the Japanese Official Development Assistance (ODA) loans, and a JV of Japanese and Vietnamese companies.
+The estimated total investment for the project is $1.2bn, which is being funded by Japanese Official Development Assistance (ODA) loans and a JV of Japanese and Vietnamese companies.

-In November 2011, the first loan agreement for the project was signed between the Vietnam Government and JICA for a total of ¥11.92bn ($120m approximately).
-The second agreement, for a total of ¥37.95bn ($308m approximately), was signed in March 2014.
+In November 2011, the first loan agreement for the project was signed between the Vietnam Government and JICA for a total of CNY11.92bn (approximately $120m).
+The second agreement was signed in March 2014 for a total of CNY37.95bn (approximately $308m).